database64128/CubicBot/README.md

 #### 3. Consent Not Needed

 - `/cook`: 😋 Who cooks the best food in the world?
 Me!
+- `/force`: ☮️ Use of force not recommended.
+- `/touch`: 🥲 No touching.
 - `/fuck`: 😍 Feeling horny as fuck?

 #### 4. Not A Vegan